Mohamedou Ould Slahi: Guantánamo Diary

+Slahi started writing a memoir of his experiences in 2005, continuing into the next year.
+The 466-page manuscript was in English, a language Slahi learned at Guantánamo.
+After litigation and negotiation, the US government declassified the memoir in 2012, making numerous redactions.
+Excerpts were published by Slate magazine as a three-part series beginning April 30, 2013.
+On May 1, 2013, Slate also published a related interview with Col. Morris Davis, the military's chief prosecutor at Guantánamo from September 2005 to October 2007.
+Guantánamo Diary was published as a book in January 2015, the first work by a still-imprisoned detainee at Guantánamo.
+It provides details of Slahi's harsh interrogations and torture, including being "force-fed seawater, sexually molested, subjected to a mock execution and repeatedly beaten, kicked and smashed across the face, all spiced with threats that his mother will be brought to Guantánamo and gang-raped."
+It has become an international bestseller.
+Prison officials prevented Slahi from receiving a copy of his published book.

 Joint Review Task Force

 When he assumed office in January 2009, President Barack Obama repeated his commitment to close Guantanamo.
 He convened a six-agency task force to review the detainees and recommend those who could be released.

-In its 2010 report, the Guantánamo Review Task Force recommended Salahi be considered for prosecution in a military commission.
+In its 2010 report, the Guantánamo Review Task Force recommended Slahi be considered for prosecution in a military commission.
 The task force recommended that detainees deemed too dangerous to release, but without sufficient evidence for prosecution, receive a Periodic Review Board hearing.
 In 2013, Slahi was listed as one of 71 detainees eligible for a review.

 In March 2016, Slahi was granted a hearing before the Board in June.

 Further interrogation request

-US District Court Judge James Robertson had issued an order to the Department of Defense barring them from interrogating Slahi while his habeas corpus case was under consideration.
+U.S. district court James Robertson had issued an order to the Department of Defense barring them from interrogating Slahi while his habeas corpus case was under consideration.
 Guantánamo authorities in October 2014 seized all of Slahi's privileged legal papers and all his personal belongings, including a computer.
 They also stripped Slahi of his "comfort items," including letters from his late mother, in an attempt to force him to agree to interrogations.
 Slahi wrote in an unclassified letter to his attorneys in April 2015 that officials had offered to return these items if he agreed to interrogations, which had been barred for six years.
 Prosecutors in the case of Ahmed al-Darbi wanted to interrogate Slahi about him.